hdarjus/sparvaride-matlab/README.md

 ### Relevant paper for citing the `is_identified` function:

-Darjus Hosszejni and Sylvia Frühwirth-Schnatter (2022).
+<blockquote>Darjus Hosszejni and Sylvia Frühwirth-Schnatter (2022).
 "Cover It Up!
-Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis." doi:10.48550/arXiv.2211.00671
+Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis." doi:10.48550/arXiv.2211.00671</blockquote>

 A BibTeX entry for LaTeX users is